romanmarkunas/dropwizard-tutorial-1/blog/dropwizard-tutorial.md

 ```

 Jackson is the library that converts our TimeAndInvocations objects into JSON
 string.
-As you can see by default it uses field-by-field serialization.
-This
+As you can see by default LocalTime serializer just prints fields.
-means that Jackson goes through nested objects and takes their fields to add to
-JSON object.
-This is fine for invocation count, but not for our time, that is
-currently represented by hour, minute, second and nanosecond fields.

 Let's fix this: